SiteMindOpen/SiteMind/commit_1009160410/README.md

 - brypt hashed passwords
 - .htpasswd authentication
 - force strong auto-generated passwords
 - zero records from your searches are stored anywhere
+- servers logs are destroyed every 24 hours

 The key focus in developing Sitemind was simplicity, security and anonymity.